-The attached report presents the groundwater monitoring results for the first semi-annual 2010 monitoring period for the Cargill Salt Alameda facility.
-Groundwater sampling and analysis has been reduced from quarterly to semi-annually in response to your September 30, 2009 letter.
-Groundwater sampling and analysis will be performed during the first and third quarters.
-This report presents the results of groundwater monitoring data collected during the first quarter of 2010.
+The attached report presents the groundwater monitoring results for the second semi-annual 2010 monitoring period for the Cargill Salt Alameda facility.
+The report presents the results of groundwater monitoring data collected during the third quarter of 2010.
 Groundwater levels in the site monitoring wells were measured, groundwater samples were collected and analyzed, and the groundwater flow direction and gradient were determined.